JuiiiDixit/Jui-Dixit-EDA-AllExpts-25070123059/Experiment 14/README.md

-# Experiment – 14
+# Experiment – 13
-# Title: Data Normalization and Converting Categorical Variables into Quantitative Variables in Python
+# Title: Data Normalization and Converting Categorical Variables into Quantitative Variables using Scikit-learn in Python

 ## Aim
-To study data normalization techniques and convert categorical variables into numerical form using different Python functions and operations.
+To study data normalization techniques and convert categorical variables into numerical form using Scikit-learn and various Python functions and operations.

 ---------------------------------------------------------------------

 ## Theory

 In data analysis and machine learning, raw datasets often contain numerical values with different ranges and categorical variables.
 Before performing analysis, the data must be preprocessed so that it becomes suitable for calculations and model building.
-Data preprocessing improves the quality of data and helps in obtaining more accurate and meaningful results.
+Data preprocessing improves the quality of data and ensures better accuracy in results.

 Two important preprocessing techniques used for this purpose are:

 • Data Normalization
 • Categorical Variable Encoding

 These techniques help improve data consistency, reduce errors, and increase the efficiency of data analysis.

+Scikit-learn is a powerful Python library used for machine learning and data preprocessing.
+It provides built-in functions for normalization, scaling, and encoding categorical data, making preprocessing faster and more efficient.

 ---------------------------------------------------------------------

 ### 1. Data Normalization

-Definition
+## Definition

 Data normalization is a preprocessing technique used to scale numerical data into a common range so that all variables contribute equally during analysis.
-In many real-world datasets, numerical features may have very different ranges, which can affect the performance of data analysis and machine learning algorithms.
+In many real-world datasets, numerical features often have very different ranges, which can affect the performance of data analysis and machine learning algorithms.

 For example: